mcarri01/Sharks-and-Minnows/README.md

 It is made accessible to both the server and client programs throughout the game.

-Any other files include the ascii models for both the sharks and minnows, and our ascii art title string which we just decided to include as a python file containing a longstring for simplicity.
+There are also a few additional files containing the ascii art pictures used by the game